AdrianBZG/WiggleDB/README.md

 Prepare the data
 ----------------

 1. Prepare a tab-delimited file, say datasets.tsv.
-The first header must be:
+The first two headers must be:

 	```
-	location
+	location	id
 	```
-	and its content should be the absolute path to the file.
+	and their content should be the absolute path to the file and a unique identifier (used for reporting).
 All other columns are your business.
 Try to select meaningful headers, and remove columns with too many values.

 2. Prepare a tab-delimited file, say annotations.tsv with annotation metadata:
 	- location of a file location